 National ENERGY GLOBE Award Puerto Rico 2017

-Testing the efficacy of line-planting enrichment in the wet tropical forest life zone as a means of achieving both economic return and protection of natural biological resources.
+This project involves the testing the efficacy of line-planting enrichment in the wet tropical forest life zone as a means of achieving both economic return and protection of natural biological resources.

 Most of the original forests of Puerto Rico were logged and then converted for agricultural use over the last few centuries.
 A decline in agricultural land use, along with social and economic changes have permitted these lands to revert to secondary forests.
 Heavy rainfall often caused severe erosion and landslides on former agricultural or grazing land.